Our application is now closed.

 Students who qualify for the program will receive tuition, room and board, and health insurance, and have the ability to take courses in any of NYU’s undergraduate schools/colleges.
 NYU will not collect any fees for the program, though accepted students will be expected to pay their regular spring tuition bill to their home college or university.

-The Hurricane Maria Assistance Program application will be open through December 15, 2017, though offers of acceptance will be sent out on a rolling basis, so applicants are encouraged to apply as soon as possible.
-Spring registration for any student accepted into the program begins on November 20, 2017, and will continue on a rolling basis.
+The Hurricane Maria Assistance Program application is now CLOSED.
+The Hurricane Maria Assistance Program will notify applicants of decisions by mid-December.
 Spring classes will begin on Monday, January 22, 2018, and students will be able to check into their residence halls on Friday, January 19.

 Eligible students must be enrolled as undergraduates, and be in good standing, at an accredited college or university in Puerto Rico.
 Students who took leave in the fall semester following Hurricane Maria are permitted to apply for the Hurricane Maria Assistance Program.
 NYU classes are conducted in English, and English proficiency is expected of all students.